Josephcc2/Custom-Architecture/README.md

 Designed to be able to test different architectures for a certain goal to find the most efficient setup.

-## Overview

 The system executes a sequence of **Layers**, each of which sends a prompt to a configured AI model and saves the response to a file.
-Layers can run:

-- **In parallel** — multiple layers fire concurrently using `ThreadPoolExecutor`
-- **Sequentially** — layers run one after another
-- **Recursively** — a group of agents loop N times, each building on a shared conversation transcript

 ## Setup
 Ensure you have Python latest release installed on your system.